jsoref/reactos/rosapps/applications/sysutils/utils/pice/readme.txt

 of ReactOS.

-3. If you want to add symbolic information you should use loader.exe to create .dbg file from the unstrippped version of exe or driver:
+3. If you want to add symbolic information you should use loader.exe to create .dbg file from the unstripped version of exe or driver:
 For example:
 pice\loader\loader.exe -t ntoskrnl.nostrip.exe